AreebMianoor/codeconverse/README.md

-# Code Repository Explorer
+# CodeConverse

-Explore and ask questions about a GitHub code repository using OpenAI's GPT-3 language model.
+CodeConverse is a repository that enables seamless communication with your code repository by providing memory and high-quality responses.
+It allows you to explore and interact with the contents of a GitHub repository using OpenAI's GPT-3 language model.

 ## Prerequisites